teresabowe/make-a-shopper-bag/README.md

 ### Features Left to Implement

 - The creation and hosting of an instructional video was deemed to be not feasible for this release.

 - I believe that a good deal of the site structure and content may be reusable in the future.
-For example, I believe that the layout and the styling of the glossary page may be reusable.
+For examplethe layout and the styling of the glossary page may be reusable.
 This opportunity perhaps was not fully thought out in terms of what the exact requirements were.

 ## Testing